VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 - `Console`: This input engine works with `FBCon` NEWGAL engine on Linux.
 It gets input events from Linux keyboard and mouse devices.
-- `Comm`: Like `CommLCD` NEWGAL engine, you can use this input engine to implement a driver for input devices without change the source code of MiniGUI core.
+- `Comm`: Like `CommLCD` NEWGAL engine, you can use this input engine to implement a driver for input devices without changing the source code of MiniGUI core.
-- `libinput` (since MiniGUI 4.0): This engine provides support for all modern input devices on Linux system.
-This engine depends on `libinput` introduced by [Free Desktop](https://www.freedesktop.org/wiki/) project.
+- `libinput` (since MiniGUI 4.0): This engine provides support for all modern input devices on Linux system, it depends on `libinput` introduced by [Free Desktop](https://www.freedesktop.org/wiki/) project.

 The following table lists the common IAL engines.